Glenn Parker: Broadcasting career

 Parker has been an analyst on the NFL Network's Playbook since late 2003, and is the main college football analyst for the CBS College Sports Network, The AFL on NBC.
 Parker also has appeared on Fox Sports, covering features on NFL Europa, and appeared on ESPN's NFL 2Nite.
 He was also one of the main analysts for College Football on Versus.
 Starting the 2012 season, he can be heard as the lead college football analyst for the new Pac-12 Network.
 He has also called Arizona Cardinals preseason games with Mike Goldberg.

 He was previously the host of In The House, airing on KCUB-AM in Tucson, Arizona.

 Personal life

 Fairly well known for his culinary and wine interests, he appeared on The Food Network.

-He is also known for visiting Afton Central School, a rural school in upstate NY.
-His visit inspired many.

 Glenn Parker is married, with four children, named Madeleine, Emily, and William and Caroline.
 They live in Tucson, Arizona.